 - 1. Parental notification. - 2.
 Out of school suspension for 3 days. - 3.
-Suspension from participation in sports teams, performing arts productions, school leadership positions, etc. - 4.
+Suspension from using student bathrooms; student will be required to use bathroom in the Main Office. - 4.
+Suspension from participation in sports teams, performing arts productions, school leadership positions, etc. - 5.
 Potential cost of lab testing of the student and/or the contents of the e-cigarette or vape pen.